 For every patient she sees, Rabin puts together a contraception menu based on her personal and family health history.

-The choices are aligned with the Centers for Disease Control and Protection (CDC) contraceptive criteria, and ranked from least risky to most risky.
+The choices are aligned with the, and ranked from least risky to most risky.

 The safest option may be different at 20 years old than it is at 40.

 Fewer than 5 percent of women diagnosed with breast cancer in the United States are younger than 40.